Haar measure for non-Hausdorff locally compact groups: Introduction

 The main theorems read as follows.

 \begin{manualtheorem}{\ref{th:existence}} Let $G$ be a locally compact topological group.
 Then there exists a left Haar measure on $G$. \end{manualtheorem}

-\begin{manualtheorem}{\ref{th:uniqueness}} Let $G$ be a locally compact topological group, and let $\mu$ and $\mu'$ be left Haar measures over $G$.
-Then there exists $a>0$ such that $\mu'=a\mu$. \end{manualtheorem}
+\begin{manualtheorem}{\ref{th:uniqueness}} Let $G$ be a locally compact topological group, and let $\mu$ and $\mu'$ be left Haar measures on $G$.
+Then there exists a constant $a>0$ such that $\mu'=a\mu$. \end{manualtheorem}

 The proofs provided here are an adaptation of the well-known ones valid for locally compact Hausdorff groups, which are described, e.g., by Cohn \cite{bi:cohn}.
-The generalisation is based on four main facts: a topological group is always regular (see, e.g., \cite[Proposition 3.5.1]{bi:dikr}); in a regular space compact sets and closed sets can be separated (Lemma \ref{th:compact_closed_disjoint}); a locally compact regular space is strongly locally compact (Lemma \ref{th:loc_comp_group}); in a strongly locally compact space every compact set has a closed compact neighborhood (Lemma \ref{th:c_o_cc}).
+The generalisation is based on four main facts: a topological group is always regular (see, e.g., \cite[Proposition 3.1.15]{bi:dikr}); in a regular space, compact sets and closed sets can be separated (Lemma \ref{th:compact_closed_disjoint}); in a locally compact regular space, every point admits as closed compact neighborhood, and every compact set has a closed compact neighborhood (Lemma \ref{th:c_o_cc}).

-Moreover, with the definition of Haar measure adopted here, the construction via quotients of a Haar measure on a locally compact group that is not Hausdorff actually works, as shown in Proposition \ref{th:quotient}.
-The key point is that this construction provides a way of proving existence and uniqueness of the Haar measure on locally compact groups by assuming that these results are valid on locally compact Hausdorff groups: on the contrary, the proof given in Theorems \ref{th:existence} and \ref{th:uniqueness} does not rely on this fact.
+Moreover, with the definition of Haar measure adopted here, the construction via quotients of a Haar measure on a non-Hausdorff locally compact group actually works, as shown in Proposition \ref{th:quotient}.
+The main difference is that this construction provides a way of proving existence and uniqueness of the Haar measure on locally compact groups by assuming that these results are valid on locally compact Hausdorff groups; on the contrary, the proof given in Theorems \ref{th:existence} and \ref{th:uniqueness} does not rely on this fact.

-\paragraph{} A standard example of a non-Hausdorff locally compact topological group is the product of groups $X \times G$, where $X$ is a Hausdorff locally compact topological group and $G$ is a non-trivial group, endowed with the topology induced by the topology on $X$, that is $\{U \times G \mid U \subseteq X \text{ open} \}$: using the generalised definition of Haar measure, we show that the Haar measure on $X \times G$ is the composition of the Haar measure on $X$ with the projection on $X$ (Example \ref{ex:product}).
+A standard example of a non-Hausdorff locally compact group is the product of groups $X \times G$, where $X$ is a Hausdorff locally compact group and $G$ is a non-trivial indiscrete group, endowed with the product topology: using the generalised definition of Haar measure, we show that the Haar measure on $X \times G$ is the composition of the Haar measure on $X$ with the projection on $X$ (Example \ref{ex:product}).